-STORY/PHOTOS COLLEGE OF AGRICULTURE STAFF LOCATION [LEFT] K-STATE STUDENT UNION Each of these four topics was the focus of a series of expert presentations, which were followed by breakout sessions and panel discussions.
+Each of these four topics was the focus of a series of expert presentations, which were followed by breakout sessions and panel discussions.
 On the third day of the conference, attendees had their choice of four field tours.
 Visitors toured biosecurity labs, farm-to-fork operations, veterinary facilities, cattle and bison ranches, a local sale barn, the Konza Prairie Biological Station and the Kansas State Fair.
 During the conference, Schneider explained innovation is crucial for a sustainable food system and that a central tenet for GASL is to support and magnify the work of its partners with a multi-stakeholder approach.
 "We advocate for conversation and change," he said.

-LOCATION PLUMLEE BUFFALO RANCH, ALMA, KANSAS The meaning and application of the word "innovation" proved as varied as the attendees:

-Environmental stewardship: Reducing livestock agriculture's carbon footprint "is something that farmers and ranchers wake up every day and think about," said John Niemann, the president for Protein Ingredients and International at Cargill North America.
+LOCATION PLUMLEE BUFFALO RANCH, ALMA, KANSAS The meaning and application of the word "innovation" proved as varied as the attendees: Environmental stewardship: Reducing livestock agriculture's carbon footprint "is something that farmers and ranchers wake up every day and think about," said John Niemann, the president for Protein Ingredients and International at Cargill North America.
 "It's good business for these farmers and ranchers to take care of their animals, and it's good business to take care of the land."
-Gender equity: Shirley Tarawali of the International Livestock Research Institute, in Kenya, recounted two trips to Nigeria, when she and her colleagues saw firsthand the economic impact of livestock production for the nation's women.
+Gender equity: Shirley Tarawali of the International Livestock Research Institute, in Kenya, recounted two trips to Nigeria when she and her colleagues saw firsthand the economic impact of livestock production for the nation's women.
 "We were not allowed to meet with them privately [on the first visit]," she said.
 "Two years later, those women were raising animals, growing feed for animals, and they

-IN THE PHOTO GARETH SALMON, SEBI, UNIVERSITY OF EDINBURGH, SCOTTLAND AND MOHAMMED ABUBAKAR, NIGERIA LOCATION KANSAS STATE FAIR, HUTCHINSON, KANSAS could meet with any visitors that we would bring along."
+IN THE PHOTO GARETH SALMON, SEBI, UNIVERSITY OF EDINBURGH, SCOTLAND AND MOHAMMED ABUBAKAR, NIGERIA LOCATION KANSAS STATE FAIR.
+HUTCHINSON, KANSAS could meet with any visitors that we would bring along."
 Animal Welfare: Jim Mulhern, president and chief executive officer of the National Milk Producers Federation, described the 10-year history and impact of Farmers Assuring Responsible Management (FARM).
 The grassroots initiative provides a framework for on-farm animal care, fosters continuous improvement, and focuses on science-based outcomes.
 "We are raising the bar and industry has responded."
 Trade: Marcelo Gonzalez, vice minister of livestock for Paraguay, said transparency and consumer education are important.
 "Some car companies have said they won't use leather because they don't want to support an industry that's not sustainable.
 They don't realize they're hurting farmers who are trying to produce in more sustainable ways."
 Jean-Phillipe Dop, World Organization for Animal Health, said different perspectives do not mean disagreement.
 It's important to reach consensus.
 "Sustainability is a journey rather than a destination," he said.

-LEARN MORE ABOUT K-STATE'S INVOLVMENT IN THE CONFERENCE kstate.ag/GASL2019 The Start of a New Era New building expands opportunities for grain science Jon Faubion vividly remembers the fire that took down the Waters II building where Shellenberger Hall now stands.
+The Start of a New Era New building expands opportunities for grain science Jon Faubion vividly remembers the fire that took down the Waters II building where Shellenberger Hall now stands.
 Sitting on his father's shoulders that night in 1958, he watched as the building became engulfed in flames.
-Waters II was home to the Grain Science and Management Department and for years flour seeped into the walls and floors causing them to ignite almost instantly and burn with fury.
+Waters II was home to the Grain Science and Management Department, and for years, flour seeped into the walls and floors creating conditions that caused them to ignite almost instantly and burn with fury.
 Nothing could be done to save the building.
-STORY SUSAN SCHIFF PHOTO SHELLENBERGER 1959, K-STATE ARCHIVES "We really haven't had a fully functioning building for several years, and yet we've stayed at the head of the pack in grain science education and research."
+"We really haven't had a fully functioning building for several years, and yet we've stayed at the head of the pack in grain science education and research."